apache/iotdb/docs/UserGuide/API/Programming-MQTT.md

  and then write the data into storage immediately.
 The MQTT topic corresponds to IoTDB timeseries.
 The messages payload can be format to events by `PayloadFormatter` which loaded by java SPI, and the default implementation is `JSONPayloadFormatter`.
-The default `json` formatter support two json format and its json array.
-The following is an MQTT message payload example:
+The default `json` formatter support two json format, and the following is an MQTT message payload example:

 ```json
  {